Ernie Bot: Development

 Ernie Bot is based on Baidu's ERNIE (Enhanced Representation through Knowledge Integration) series of foundation models.
 The general training process begins with pre-training on large datasets, followed by refinement using techniques like supervised fine-tuning, reinforcement learning with human feedback, and prompt engineering.

 Foundation models

 Ernie 3.0

-The model powering the initial launch of Ernie Bot.

-It was trained with 10 billion parameters on a 4-terabyte corpus consisting of plain text and a large-scale knowledge graph.
+The model powering the initial launch of Ernie Bot was trained with 10 billion parameters on a 4-terabyte corpus consisting of plain text and a large-scale knowledge graph.

 Ernie 3.5

 Released in June 2023.
 At the time of release, its performance was reported as "slightly inferior" to OpenAI's GPT-4.

 Ernie 4.0

-Unveiled in October 2023 and released to paying subscribers in November.
+Unveiled at Baidu World on 17 October 2023, and made available to paying subscribers on 1 November 2023 for 59.90 yuan a month, while the earlier version remained free.

 According to Baidu, this version featured improved performance over its predecessor, with information updated to April 2023.

 Ernie X1

-Announced in March 2025, with Ernie X1 positioned as a specialized reasoning model.
+Announced on 16 March 2025 together with Ernie 4.5, with Ernie X1 positioned as a specialized reasoning model.

 Baidu stated that performance improvements were achieved through new technologies such as "FlashMask" dynamic attention masking and a heterogeneous multimodal mixture-of-experts architecture.